sourabh48/Generating-Signed-APK/README.md

   $ keytool -genkey -v -keystore my-release-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000
 ```

-  This command prompts for passwords for the keystore and key, and to provide the Distinguished Name fields for your key.
+  This command prompts for passwords for the keystore and key, and to provide the Distinguished Name fields for the key.
 It then generates the keystore as a file called `my-release-key.keystore`.

   The keystore contains a single key, valid for 10000 days.
 The alias is a name that will use later when signing the app, one should remember to take note of the alias.